brandokoch/neovim-ide/README.md

 |`:<SHIFT>h`| Move to previous (left) buffer (in my setup it looks like a tab) |

 #### Tab Operations
-I rarely use tab operations and they don't cooperate much with this setup but I included them for completeness
+I rarely use tab operations and they don't cooperate much with this setup but I included them for completeness.

 | Command | Description |
 | --- | --- |